How to create an event-aware marketing calendar

 But it’s not only about the direct events that impact your business.
 Leveraging events that your brand has some form of association or synergy with can also create useful conversion triggers when communicating new promotions.
 For example, while International Hug Your Cat Day might not be directly responsible for making people buy pet products, it can be used as an associated trigger to advertise a special promotion or offer.

-When it comes to finding events that could impact your business, ditch manual, inaccurate, inefficient and confusing solutions usually employed such as searching Google, capturing the various events in a spreadsheet, then inputting them into a calendar.
-Your spreadsheet will become out-of-date at the snap of your fingers, plus it doesn’t take into consideration real-time events.
+When it comes to finding events that could impact your business, the usual solutions employed simply won't cut it.
+For example a manual, inefficient process such as searching Google, capturing the various events in a spreadsheet, then plugging them into a calendar.
+In the dynamic world we live in, your spreadsheet would become outdated faster than a blink of an eye.

-- Event search – search by event category, location, PHQ rank (we enrich events with additional data, then rank them), date or search term.
+Search – Search by event category, location, date, search term, or PHQ rank (we enrich events with additional data, then rank them).

-- Calendar search – find a day on week, month or year view and filter the results by event category, location, PHQ rank or search term.
-There is even a calendar heatmap which lets you see which days have the most events happening on them.
+Your results can be viewed in a list, map, or calendar format.
+See events within a day, week, month or year view and filter the results by event category, location, PHQ rank or search term.
+There's even a calendar heatmap which lets you see which days have the most events happening.

-Just remember, event visibility plays a huge role in developing a fluid, and well-planned marketing calendar for your team.
-If you want to get started, your best bet is to create your first Saved Search which you can find out about more here.
+Just remember, event visibility plays a huge role in developing a fluid, well-planned marketing calendar for your team.
+Join PredictHQ today for free to optimize your new marketing calendar by leveraging detailed, location-based event insights.